cwpearson/tempi/README.md

 ## Features

-Performance fixes for CUDA+MPI code that requires no source cose changes
+Performance fixes for CUDA+MPI code that requires no source code changes
 - [ ] node remapping in `MPI_Dist_graph_create` using METIS.
 - [x] (OLCF Summit) Fast `MPI_Alltoallv` on basic data types (disable with `TEMPI_NO_ALLTOALLV`)
   - [ ] derived datatypes